somebox/radio-ripper/README.md

     $ cp config/settings-example.yml config/settings.yml

 Set up the directories for storing mp3 files and feeds.
-Be sure to also set the correct path to streamripper.
+Be sure to also set the correct path to streamripper and mp3wrap.

 ### Set Up Scheduled Recordings

 The cron task outputs the necessary commands for recording shows.
 Copy and paste the result into a crontab file in `/etc/cron.d`.

     $ rake wkcr:cron

+NOTE: I have not yet figured out a good way to schedule recording on OSX.
+Mavericks (10.9) and the new energy saver features make scheduling exact times even harder.
+Looking for ideas...

 ## TODO